All parkrun events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here

 The course is 5000m (5K) long.
-This has been accurately measured by us with a professional measuring wheel.
 The course is in Richmond park (Richmond upon Thames, Surrey) and run on grass and gravel surfaces.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
 Dependent on availability, marshals will be at key sections of the course, or signs will be in place.

 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please give way to other park users.
 This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.